Inovio Pharmaceuticals, Inc. (INO) CEO J. Joseph Kim on Q3 2020 Results - Earnings Call Transcript

 Secondly, the FDA's questions were not related to the occurrence of any adverse events related to our INO-4800 Phase 1 study.
 I continue to be thankful for our team's efforts to quickly deliver our responses to the FDA.

 Our expanded Phase 1 clinical trials in the U.S. is ongoing.
-In addition, our trials in South Korea and China are being conducted with our collaborators IVI and vaccine respectively and are progressing well.
+In addition, our trials in South Korea and China are being conducted with our collaborators IVI and [Advaccine] [ph] respectively and are progressing well.
 We are confident that the combined data package for Inovio's INO-4800 DNA vaccine candidate in the U.S. support this further advancement into efficacy trials.

 Based on our Phase 1 clinical trial data INO-4800 delivered with CELLECTRA 2000 has demonstrated a favorable clinical safety, tolerability and immunogenicity profile and supportive non-clinical data.
-INO-4800 could be safely we administered if immunity wanes offering the possibility for seasonal boosting usage with potentially better CD8 T cell responses and with our concerns of generating an anti-vector response.
+INO-4800 could be safely readministered if immunity wanes offering the possibility for seasonal boosting usage with potentially better CD8 T cell responses and without concerns of generating an anti-vector response.

 In addition Inovio's DNA medicines technology lends itself to thermal stability as well as scalability of manufacturing for efficient and cost effective distribution.
 For instance Inovio's DNA vaccines have demonstrated excellent thermal stability as they can be stored for more than one year at room temperature minimizing the challenges for frozen storage and distribution within the United States and globally.

-COVID-19 vaccine development remains a fluid evolving situation and while the accelerated timeline and need for parallel planning is required to combat this pandemic.
-It is important to identify and continue to evaluate the pathophysiologic properties of SARS-CoV-2 virus as the pandemic evolves.
+COVID-19 vaccine development remains a fluid evolving situation and while the accelerated timeline and need for parallel planning is required to combat this pandemic it is important to identify and continue to evaluate the pathophysiologic properties of SARS-CoV-2 virus as the pandemic evolves.

 Recently the researchers at the Commonwealth Scientific and Industrial Research Organization or CSIRO, Australia's National Science Research Agency and Inovio published in npj vaccines, the ability for INO-4800 to neutralize multiple newly prevalent mutations strains of SARS-CoV-2 virus.

-As the point of reference most vaccines under development worldwide have been modeled on the original de-strain of the virus, which were more common amongst sequences published early in the pandemic.
-Since then the viruses has evolved to the globally dominant de-strain, which now accounts for roughly 85% of published SARS-CoV-2 genomes.
+As the point of reference most vaccines under development worldwide have been modeled on the original D-strain of the virus, which were more common amongst sequences published early in the pandemic.
+Since then the viruses has evolved to the globally dominant G-strain, which now accounts for roughly 85% of published SARS-CoV-2 genomes.

-In this recently published study, we found that INO-4800 developed a good B-cell response in terms of neutralizing antibodies against both B and G SARS-CoV-2 strains, which is important for the short-term efficacy of a vaccine.
+In this recently published study, we found that INO-4800 developed a good B-cell response in terms of neutralizing antibodies against both D and G SARS-CoV-2 strains, which is important for the short-term efficacy of a vaccine.
 Additionally, we also demonstrated strong T-cell response, which is important for long-term efficacy.

-This latest provocation builds on our stringent animal challenge study in rhesus macaque.
+This latest provocation builds on our stringent animal challenge study in rhesus macaques.
 Multiple vaccine constructs are currently under clinical evaluation to address the ongoing global COVID-19 pandemic and this is a good thing for global health.

 The diversity of global requirements and the need to meet worldwide demand with ample supply is such that it will take multiple Phase 3 trials and multiple vaccine candidates to assess the efficacy of preventing COVID-19 disease and further expand the safety database of these vaccines.

 Inovio certainly looks forward to sharing our Phase 1 data for INO-4800 as well as initiating a Phase 2/3 trial following the FDA's release of the partial clinical hold.

 On the manufacturing side, Inovio signed an agreement with Thermo Fisher Scientific to manufacture INO-4800 last quarter.
-It has been great to have Thermo Fisher with their global manufacturing, scale and capacity to join other contract development and manufacturing organizations in Inovio's global manufacturing consortium.
+It has been great to have Thermo Fisher with their global manufacturing scale and capacity to join other contract development and manufacturing organizations in Inovio's global manufacturing consortium.

 Thermo Fisher plans to manufacture INO-4800 drug substance as well as to perform fill and finish of INO-4800 drug product at its commercial facilities in the United States.

 Next, we'll turn to our lead asset and Phase 3 clinical trials VGX-3100.
 Managing global clinical trial across nearly 20 countries and 60 clinical sites in the midst of a global pandemic has certainly been challenging.
-In order to confirm the quality of information our data monitors physically need to be at these trials sites.
+In order to confirm the quality of information our data monitors physically need to be at these trial sites.

 Since our update in August, we have seen an increasing number of trial participants who either do not feel safe and/or are not willing to go into clinical facilities as well as restrictions placed on clinical sites for monitoring visits.
 These pandemic restrictions have posed an increasing challenge to our efforts to collect and complete data samples.

-As a reminder verifying the data is a normal and require part of conducting a Phase 3 blinded pivotal trial with infection and hospitalization rates increasing in many U.S. states and with several European countries again going on lockdown.
-It is taking longer for Inovio to complete this process.
+As a reminder verifying the data is a normal and required part of conducting a Phase 3 blinded pivotal trial.
+With infection and hospitalization rates increasing in many U.S. states and with several European countries again going on lockdown it is taking longer for Inovio to complete this process.
 We recognize and appreciate the challenges of managing trials in the midst of a pandemic and our commitment remains focused on ensuring the safety of steady participants, employees, PIs, partners and everyone involved.

-Taking into account the impact of COVID-19 today and the uncertainty as we head into the likely second wave of the pandemic, Inovio now expects to readout clinical data from the blinded VGX-3100 Phase 3 REVEAL 1 clinical trial in the first half of 2021.
+Taking into account the impact of COVID-19 today and the uncertainty as we head into the likely second wave of the pandemic, Inovio now expects to read out clinical data from the blinded VGX-3100 Phase 3 REVEAL 1 clinical trial in the first half of 2021.

 While the pandemic has delayed the timeline to the data report, I want to be very clear that the REVEAL 1 trial remains blinded and we expect to have all of the data points to be verified and available to report the topline efficacy data in 2021.